ltrapaga/pawpals/README.md

-# ButtSniffer - A Social Media Application for Dogs
+# PawPals - A Social Media Application for Dogs

 ## Description